Pericallis lanata aka Senetti

 Common names

-How to care for Senetti
+How difficult is it to take care of Senetti

 With a bit of knowledge and dedication, you can successfully care for Senetti, making it a rewarding choice for those seeking a moderate challenge.